oeitam/mgtd/README.md

       move @10661 to test2

 ### tag
-tag with some no-spaces text
+tag with no-spaces in this format tTAG
 * does not allow for duplications per item
 * can tag a project by name.
 Task/activity by ID
 * can be used for context
 * multiple tags allowed
 * searchable (list tag command)
 ###
-    tag @1234 some_tag
+    tag @1234 tTAG
-    untag @1234 some_tag
+    untag @1234 tTAG
-    tag project progect_name some_tag
+    tag project progect_name tTAG
-    untag project progect_name some_tah
+    untag project progect_name tTAG

 see list tag

+### edit
+Allows to edit (== replace) fields for record/ for megaproject - replace Name or Description for the rest - replace only Description

+        edit @ID Description | here enter the new description that will replace the former one edit @ID Name | NEW_NAME

+[Note: megaproject name is only upper case]

 ### timedelta
 The timedelta is a capadility to move the time base backword\